-- Middleton Grange Shopping Centre dominates the Town Centre.
-The new owners are keen 31. to invest in improvements to the Centre and to attract new retailers.
-There is potential for the redevelopment of part of the Centre to introduce new modern units and to open units facing Victory Square to add greater activity respecting the historic monument. - 32.
+- 29. Middleton Grange Shopping Centre dominates the Town Centre.
+The new owners are keen to invest in improvements to the Centre and to attract new retailers.
+There is potential for the redevelopment of part of the Centre to introduce new modern units and to open units facing Victory Square to add greater activity respecting the historic monument. - 30.
 A key project is the relocation of leisure facilities from Mill House to the centre of Town adjacent to Middleton Grange (on the car park next to the Market Hall).
-The creation of new modern community and leisure facilities which are efficient to run, close to public transport and served by ample car parking will encourage linked trips to the shops which will help improve the Shopping Centre and attract retailers. - 33.
-Proposals would also seek to improve the physical shopping environment of York Road by removing guard rails along the Road and improving the public realm and access to Middleton Grange Shopping Centre.
+The creation of new modern community and leisure facilities which are efficient to run, close to public transport and ample car parking and encourage linked trips to the shops which will help improve the Shopping Centre and attract retailers. - 31.
+Proposals would also seek to improve the physical shopping environment of York Road by removing guard rails along the Road and improving the public realm and access to .